 If you are struggling to beat out more “qualified” buyers when submitting offers, it may be time to consider including a conditionally approved loan rather than just pre-approval.
 Even with all of the detailed information from this guide, you may still not know exactly where to start or how to handle conditionally approved loans.

 Luckily, the knowledgeable team at Affiliated Mortgage is here to help you.
 As America’s trusted mortgage lender, we can help you search for and purchase a real estate property from start to finish.
-We are rated as the best provider of home loans in Rapid City, top amongst mortgage lenders in Sioux Falls SD, and mortgage companies in Fargo.
+We are rated as the best provider of home loans in Rapid City, top amongst mortgage lenders in Sioux Falls SD, mortgage brokers in Billings MT, and mortgage companies in Fargo.
 To learn more about how we can help, contact us today!

 Contact us at (605) 718-9820 or schedule a call and let our mortgage experts help you with your home loan.